 Governments should make efforts to attract local entrepreneurs and domestic sources of capital, as well as international investors.
 In some cases, venture capital industries will be driven by investment from global players.

 a.
-Governments must allow true partnerships between international and domestic actors by ensuring that both local and national tax and partnership laws are in compliance with global standards.
-In particular, limited partnerships must be characterized by limited liability, (outside investors can’t lose more than they invest,) and tax flow-through, (individual partners are taxed as if they had made the investments themselves.)
+Governments must allow true partnerships between international and domestic actors by ensuring that local and national tax and partnership laws are in compliance with global standards.
+In particular, limited partnerships must be characterized by limited liability (outside investors can’t lose more than they invest) and tax flow-through (individual partners are taxed as if they had made the investments themselves).

 c.
 Entrepreneurship efforts should make use of human capital abroad.
 By leveraging human resources outside the nation, venture capital can overcome information gaps surrounding risky investments.

-- Direct interventions to increase the supply of capital for entrepreneurs and venture capitalists, which differ along many dimensions.
-These include who provides the funds, (e.g. governments, universities, non-profits, or private sector organizations,) how much funding should be covered, (e.g. the entire amount or matching funds,) the structure of the funding (e.g. outright grants or return on investment,) conditions of capital (e.g. the extent to which government contracts have constrained the activities of the firms,) and relationship between the government and the firm (e.g. what level of oversight should the government exercise over the firm?)
+3. Direct interventions to increase the supply of capital for entrepreneurs and venture capitalists, which differ along many dimensions, including: who provides the funds (governments, universities, non-profits, or private sector organizations?), amount of funding (entire amount or matching funds?), structure of the funding (outright grants, or return on investment?), conditions of capital (extent to which government contracts have constrained the activities of the firms?), and relationship between the government and the firm (what level of oversight?).

 More government initiatives to promote entrepreneurship have been unsuccessful than successful.
 Why is this the case?

-- Failing to understand the venture market: Public efforts make three common mistakes when it comes to understanding the venture market:
+1. Failing to understand the venture market – Public efforts make three common mistakes when it comes to understanding the venture market:

 a.
 Timing: Building a venture capital industry is a long-run investment, which cannot be rushed.
 Governments must not be daunted by initial failures.

 c.
-Flexibility: Flexibility is central to venture capital investment.
-Young firms face tremendous uncertainties in technology, product markets, and management.
+Flexibility: Flexibility is central to venture capital investment; young firms face tremendous uncertainties in technology, product market, and management.
 Changes of direction are thus an integral part of the investment process.

-- Not listening to the venture market: Decisions about how to allocate public funds may be distorted by a lack of understanding about how the market works or by political rather than economic considerations.
-For example, if politicians feel the need to fund programs evenly across all fifty states, or if policymakers make decisions based on “buzz” or incomplete information.
+2. Not listening to the venture market – Decisions about how to allocate public funds may be distorted by a lack of understanding about how the market works, or by political rather than economic considerations.
+For example, if politicians feel the need to fund programs evenly across all fifty states, or if policymakers make decisions based on ‘buzz’ or incomplete information.